Broncos' Bolles practicing after leg injury

 Bolles was officially listed as limited in the practice, but he did take part in some team drills.
 Bolles is still a significant question mark for Sunday's game against the Buffalo Bills.

-"(I'm) not surprised by it,'' Joseph said.
+"[I'm] not surprised by it,'' Joseph said.
 "The initial injury we thought was more serious, but we treated it.
 He's getting better fast.
 He's not there yet.
 We're not sure he's going to play on Sunday.''

 Bolles then added:

-"I got kicked in my leg and I've never been hurt before.
+"I got kicked in my leg and, I've never been hurt before.
 This was something that was very new to me.
-I never missed anything in any sport that I played ...
+I never missed anything in any sport that I played. ...
 I'm feeling great where I'm at right now.''

 The Broncos will see Friday morning how Bolles reacts to the activity in Thursday's practice.
 The team leaves for Buffalo late Friday afternoon, after practice, and they will conduct their meetings and practice on Saturday in the Buffalo area.